Frex: dependently-typed algebraic simplification

 \subseclabel{proof simplification}

 Certification also allows us to inspect \Frexlib{}-generated proofs.
 Frexlet developers can check whether data-structures and proofs are suboptimal, spurring code refactoring.
 Concretely, when developing \Frexlib{}, we noticed proofs with loops: multi-step derivations that start and end in the same term.
-Such loops come from internal data structures that optimise simplifier-development effort, but insert semantically-irrelevant subterms that can be simplified away. \Frexlib{} implements a generic proof simplifier that automatically removes all of these loops.
-This mechanism suggests future investigation of certification modules that simplify these deeply-embedded proofs further.
+Such loops come from internal data structures that optimise simplifier-development effort, but insert semantically irrelevant subterms that can be simplified away. \Frexlib{} implements a generic proof simplifier that automatically removes all such loops.
+This mechanism suggests further work, developing modules for simplifying these proofs further.